sharkfin777/Secret_message/README.md

-# A secret message for the loved one !!
+# A secret message for Your loved one !!
 ### (Encoding and Decoding by illuminati algorithm (made by me))

 Just get started by executing run.py